Getting Around Northern Ireland

 When leaving Northern Ireland or anywhere else in the UK on an international flight, air passenger duty is generally included in the ticket price.

-There are several freeways leading in and out of Belfast, with subsidiary main roads linking all the key settlements around the country.
-There are currently no toll roads, although this is due to change with the building of the Belfast-Larne toll road.
+There are several motorways leading in and out of Belfast, with subsidiary main roads linking all the key settlements around the country.
+There are currently no toll roads in Northern Ireland.

 Side of the roadLeft